czdtech/fb-jf/src/content/games/wheely.fr.md

-### Game Introduction
+The Wheely series has many installments, each offering new adventures and puzzles for players to enjoy.

+**How many Wheely games are there?**

+Yes, the Wheely series is generally considered family-friendly and suitable for children due to its gentle nature, charming characters, and focus on logical problem-solving.

+**Are the games suitable for children?**

+The main objective is to guide Wheely through each level, overcoming obstacles and solving puzzles, to reach the red flag at the end.

+**What is the main objective of Wheely games?**

+### Foire aux questions (FAQ)

 Wheely is a beloved series of point-and-click puzzle adventure games starring an endearing red car named Wheely.
 Each game in the series presents a new journey for Wheely, filled with environmental puzzles that players must solve by interacting with various objects and mechanisms in the scene.
 The games are known for their charming visuals, intuitive controls, and clever challenges.

-### Gameplay Guide

-The core gameplay involves observing the scene and figuring out the correct sequence of interactions to help Wheely progress.
+    - **Drag/Rotate:** Some puzzles may require clicking and dragging or rotating certain elements.

+    - **Click on Wheely:** Click Wheely to start or stop his movement.

-- **Interact:** Click on objects like levers, buttons, switches, and ramps to activate them.
+    - **Click:** Click on objects to activate them.

+- **Mouse:** All interactions are done with the mouse.

+### Commandes

+- **Collect Stars:** Many levels include optional stars to collect, adding an extra layer of challenge.

+- **Solve Puzzles:** Each level is a self-contained puzzle.
+You might need to open gates, build bridges, or clear paths by manipulating the environment.

 - **Guide Wheely:** Click on Wheely to make him start or stop moving.
 Time his movements with the activated mechanisms to navigate obstacles.

+- **Interact:** Click on objects like levers, buttons, switches, and ramps to activate them.

+The core gameplay involves observing the scene and figuring out the correct sequence of interactions to help Wheely progress.

+- **Collect Stars:** Many levels include optional stars to collect, adding an extra layer of challenge.

 - **Solve Puzzles:** Each level is a self-contained puzzle.
 You might need to open gates, build bridges, or clear paths by manipulating the environment.

-- **Collect Stars:** Many levels include optional stars to collect, adding an extra layer of challenge.
+- **Guide Wheely:** Click on Wheely to make him start or stop moving.
+Time his movements with the activated mechanisms to navigate obstacles.

+- **Interact:** Click on objects like levers, buttons, switches, and ramps to activate them.
-### Controls Guide
+### Gameplay Guide

+- **Drag/Rotate:** Some puzzles may require clicking and dragging or rotating certain elements.

+    - **Click on Wheely:** Click Wheely to start or stop his movement.

+    - **Click:** Click on objects to activate them.

     - **Mouse:** All interactions are done with the mouse.
-    -   **Click:** Click on objects to activate them.
-    -   **Click on Wheely:** Click Wheely to start or stop his movement.
-    -   **Drag/Rotate:** Some puzzles may require clicking and dragging or rotating certain elements.

-### Frequently Asked Questions (FAQ)
+Wheely is a beloved series of point-and-click puzzle adventure games starring an endearing red car named Wheely.
+Each game in the series presents a new journey for Wheely, filled with environmental puzzles that players must solve by interacting with various objects and mechanisms in the scene.
+The games are known for their charming visuals, intuitive controls, and clever challenges.

+### Présentation du jeu

+The Wheely series has many installments, each offering new adventures and puzzles for players to enjoy.

+**How many Wheely games are there?**

+Yes, the Wheely series is generally considered family-friendly and suitable for children due to its gentle nature, charming characters, and focus on logical problem-solving.

+**Are the games suitable for children?**

+The main objective is to guide Wheely through each level, overcoming obstacles and solving puzzles, to reach the red flag at the end.

 **What is the main objective of Wheely games?**

-The main objective is to guide Wheely through each level, overcoming obstacles and solving puzzles, to reach the red flag at the end.

-**Are the games suitable for children?**

-Yes, the Wheely series is generally considered family-friendly and suitable for children due to its gentle nature, charming characters, and focus on logical problem-solving.

-**How many Wheely games are there?**

-The Wheely series has many installments, each offering new adventures and puzzles for players to enjoy.